flyaway1217/FeVER/README.rst

 Different files in this directory has different usage.

 - Training files:
-  - ``context_feature_training.txt``: This file contains all training data in format of multi-label_ data.
-    Each word is mapped to an index by the ``vocabulary.txt`` file.
+  - ``context_feature_training.txt``: This file contains all training data in format of multi-label_ data.Each word is mapped to an index by the ``vocabulary.txt`` file.
 For example, a file contains following content:

 .. code:: console
     idx1, idx2 feat1:1.0 feat2:1.0
-    idx1  feat3:1.0 feat4:1.0
+    idx1  feat3:1.0 feat2:1.0